lambdaisland/gaiwan_co/index.md

 and we do so by working closely with customers to come up with pragmatic solutions that work.

-We are highly opinionated when it comes to chosing the software components we build on, to ensure we can deliver quality and reliability within time and budget.
+We are highly opinionated when it comes to choosing the software components we build on, to ensure we can deliver quality and reliability within time and budget.